rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

-> **Note**: A security bug related to UEFI Secure Boot and Grub2 modules has resulted in some modules required by tboot to not be available on
-> RedHat 8 UEFI systems.
-Tboot therefore cannot be used currently on RedHat 8.
-A future tboot release is expected to resolve this dependency issue and restore support for UEFI mode.

 #### Remote Attestation

 Trusted computing consists primarily of two activities – measurement, and attestation.
 Measurement is the act of obtaining cryptographic representations for the system state.
 Attestation is the act of comparing those cryptographic measurements against expected values to determine whether the system booted into an acceptable state.